ms609/TBRDist/README.md

 If you use uspr in your research, please cite:

 Chris Whidden and Frederick A. Matsen IV.
 Calculating the Unrooted Subtree-Prune-and-Regraft Distance. eprint arXiv:1511.07529. http://arxiv.org/abs/1511.07529

+Some text in this README file is drawn from the [uspr readme](https://github.com/cwhidden/uspr/blob/master/README.md).

 Please note that the 'uspr' project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).